fatihtepe/BOTH/both.md

 While the GNU operating system provides other shells, including a version of csh, Bash is the default shell.
 Like other GNU software, Bash is quite portable.
 It currently runs on nearly every version of Unix and a few other operating systems - independently-supported ports exist for MS-DOS, OS/2, and Windows platforms.
 source: https://www.gnu.org/software/bash/manual/html_node/What-is-Bash_003f.html

+3. Yellow Dog Updater, Modified (YUM)

+YUM is the primary package management tool for installing, updating, removing, and managing software packages in Red Hat Enterprise Linux.
+YUM performs dependency resolution when installing, updating, and removing software packages.
+YUM can manage packages from installed repositories in the system or from .rpm packages.
+The main configuration file for YUM is at /etc/yum.conf, and all the repos are at /etc/yum.repos.d.